-The financial statements of the Company and each of its subsidiaries are prepared in its functional currency determined on basis of the primary economic environment in which such entities operate.
-The presentation and functional currency of the Company and each of its Canadian subsidiaries is the Canadian dollar, while the functional currency of its Bulgarian and Macedonian subsidiaries is the Euro.
+The financial statements of the Company and each of its subsidiaries are prepared in its functional currency determined on the basis of the primary economic environment in which such entities operate.
+The presentation and functional currency of the Company and each of its Canadian subsidiaries is the Canadian dollar, while the functional currency of its American and Peruvian entities is the United States dollar.